 If the equipment has already been damaged or you notice cracked pipes, do not use any electrical heating (including the spa’s pump).
 It is best to call for professional help so that you can care for the situation with utmost safety.

-This is the last resort, but if required, you should consider winterizing your spa.
-This option has been reserved as the last resort simply because winterizing the spa is a time-consuming activity and it also means you won’t be using the spa too regularly.
+This is the alternative.
+If you don’t plan on using the hot tub much during the winter, you should consider winterizing your spa.
+This option has been reserved as the last resort simply because winterizing the spa is time-consuming and it also means you won’t be using the spa too regularly.

 It is an option best suited for those who use the spa only in the summers or if this is a spa in a vacation home that stays largely inactive through the year.